Drunk Driving – The Complete Guide for Those about to Be Prosecuted

 Anyone caught driving drunk can perform a number of actions that will help his lawyer deal with the evidence in later stages.
 If caught driving drunk, look out for problematic conduct on the part of the police officers:

 - Document the incident using your mobile phone, or give your phone to another person who is with you.
-This will allow the lawyer to check whether the delay was carried out correctly, as well as other procedures concerning the various examinations.
+This will allow the lawyer to check whether procedures were carried out correctly, including the various examinations.

 - Write down the names of the police officers who participated in the incident and their number, the delay times, the transition between the various police officers, and the various times when tests were performed, including the performance test.

-- Next, it is advisable to pass on all the materials collected for examination by a lawyer who specializes in the field, who will see if there are any difficulties and issues he can point to in order to assist his clients.
+- Next, it is advisable to pass on all the materials collected for examination by a lawyer who specializes in the field, who will see if there are any difficulties and issues they can point to in order to assist their clients.

-- It is recommended to perform these actions without attracting attention and in full cooperation with the police, for two reasons: first, police officers do not like to be documented; second, if you perform the actions recommended above, this may make the officers more careful about following procedures correctly, which will make it difficult to deal with the test results later.
+- It is recommended to perform these actions without attracting attention and in full cooperation with the police.
+This is for two reasons: first, police officers do not like to be documented; second, if you perform the actions recommended above, this may make the officers more careful about following procedures correctly, which will make it difficult to deal with the test results later.

 Drunk driving is one of the most serious offenses mentioned in the Road Transport Ordinance.
-In recent years, the punishments used by the courts grew harsher.
+In recent years, the punishments used by the courts have grown harsher.
 Along with criminal registration, suspension or revocation of a driver’s license, and fines, drunk driving may even result in actual imprisonment.
 It is therefore advisable to be legally represented from the beginning of the proceedings.
-The Cohen, Decker, Pex & Brosh law firm has professional lawyers who are well versed in transport law and have decades of experience.
+Our law firm has professional lawyers who are well versed in transport law and have decades of experience.